 Tortellini soup is a savory Italian soup made from the distinct pasta variety of the same name.
 It usually contains veggies, spices, sausages, and chicken stock.
 But do you know what the shocking truth about it is?

 Without the animal-derived ingredients, this soup is still equally tasty.
-If you don’t believe it, try making this dish by cooking soybean-based vegan sausage and seasonings first.
+If you don’t believe it, try making this Italian slow cooker delicacy by cooking soybean-based vegan sausage and seasonings first.
 Then, create a flavor-packed broth from vegetable stock, tomatoes, and cooked sausages.

 When the broth turns a deep hue of amber and gives out a rich smell, add Tortellini and cheese (or its vegan version) for another 20-30 minutes.
 With a garnish of aromatic herbs, your soup is ready to complement crisp, crusty bread.